 The return value is the return value of Module:terminate/2.
-If the specified event handler is not installed, the function returns {error,module_not_found}.
-If the callback function fails with Reason, the function returns {'EXIT',Reason}.
+If the specified event handler is not installed, the function returns {error, module_not_found}.
+If the callback function fails with Reason, the function returns {'EXIT', Reason}.

 Sends an event notification to event manager EventMgrRef.
-The event manager calls Module:handle_event/2 for each installed event handler to handle the event.
+The event manager calls Module: handle event/2 for each installed event handle to handle the event.

-notify/2 is asynchronous and returns immediately after the event notification has been sent. $sync_notify/2$ is synchronous in the sense that it returns ok after the event has been handled by all event handlers.
+notify/2 is asynchronous and returns immediately after the event notification has been sent. sync_notify/2 is synchronous in the sense that it returns ok after the event has been handled by all event handlers.